 Tying It All Together

-There you have it, an in-depth guide to counting macros for weight loss.
+There you have it: an in-depth guide to how to count macros for weight loss.

 We just gave you a LOT of information, and if you’re feeling a bit overwhelmed, we don’t blame you.
 That is what we’re here for.
 At WAG Nutrition, our experienced, AFAA, and NASM-approved coaches will not only help you reach your weight loss goal.
 But they’ll also help you learn what it takes to sustain your weight loss long-term without giving up the foods you love.